-Everyone’s condition is different, and it is critical that we diagnose the severity of misalignments in your spine to develop the best care plan for your condition.
+Everyone’s condition is different, and it is critical that we diagnose the severity of misalignments in your spine to develop the best care plan for your pain.

 Receiving chiropractic adjustments without being checked is not safe.
 Your safety is of utmost importance to us.

 Your check-up includes two sessions with the chiropractor.
 The first session will last around 40 minutes and comprises:

 - An initial consultation with the Chiropractor to understand your history and pain points; and